Kamonchanok-tnd/SA-MERJE_Cineplex/README.md

 The system is divided into the following modules:

-1. **Ticket Management**: Allows users to book tickets, view booking history, and receive QR codes for entry.
+1. **Seat Booking System**: Allows users to book tickets, view booking history, and receive QR codes for entry.
-2. **Movie Management**: Provides the functionality for adding and managing movies.
+2. **Movie Management System**: Provides the functionality for adding and managing movies.
-3. **Showtime Management**: Allows admins to define and update movie showtimes.
+3. **Showtime Management System**: Allows admins to define and update movie showtimes.
-4. **Payment Processing**: Handles user payments for ticket reservations, including integration with external services.
+4. **Payment Processing System**: Handles user payments for ticket reservations, including integration with external services.
 5. **Rewards System**: Users can exchange points for rewards after ticket purchases.
+6. **Ticket Status Checking System**: Allows theater staff to scan QR codes from digital tickets at the theater entrance.
+The system verifies the ticket's validity by checking its status (valid, expired, or already used) in real-time before granting entry to the movie.

 ## Payment Processing